-The quality of the export can be set in the dialog, which influences the quality of the resulting model but also the time necessary to generate the export.
+The quality of the export (1) can be set in the dialog, which influences the quality of the resulting model but also the time necessary to generate the export.
 With the check boxes, it is possible to select what should be exported from the project.
 Selection is limited to data that are currently visible in the 3D view of the application.
-Nerves, imported models, implants, density surfaces, virtual teeth and scanbodies can be selected.
-It is possible to export either to a file or directly to the installed VRMesh application
+Nerves (2), imported models (3), implants (4), and density surfaces (5) can be selected.
+It is possible to export either to a file or directly to the installed VRMesh application (6).

-For a license with a limited number of exports, the number of remaining exports is indicated on button and in the title of the window; within the project currently open, the number of exports is only reduced once.
+For a license with a limited number of exports, the number of remaining exports is indicated on button (6) and in the title of the window; within the project currently open, the number of exports is only reduced once.